Sir Francis Drake with his Coat Of Arms with the inscription of Sic Parvis Magna

 Sic Parvis Magna Meaning

-The motto appears on Drake’s coat of arms, famously granted by Elizabeth I (Tudor) on the deck of the Golden Hind on the official (political) completion of his circumnavigation.
-In a masterful stroke of political maneuvering, while holding the sword for the dubbing, Elizabeth made a joke about her thoughts of taking Drake’s head off, then suddenly gave the sword to the French ambassador who stood next to her to knight Francis Drake.
+In a masterful political stroke, while holding the sword for the dubbing, Elizabeth made a joke about her thoughts of taking Drake’s head off, then suddenly gave the sword to the French ambassador who stood next to her.
+It was actually the French ambassador that dubbed Francis Drake.
+Elizabeth’s move demonstrated French support for England and for Drake’s action to Spain’s ambassador Mendoza—muddying the water as to whether it was piracy.

-Final thoughts on Sic Parvis Magna Meaning
+Final thoughts on Sic Parvis Magna

 Learn more about the upcoming historical fiction novel Sic Parvis Magna here.
 Learn more about the characters of the novel: